stefanoborini/book-modelviewcontroller/source/notes.rst

 Reimplement widgets to define methods for events.
 Annoying, proliferates classes.

-Once notified, the views are in charge of fetching the new state from the
-model: the view must therefore be aware of the model interface and its semantics.

 Concerning callability on sone side or the other (e.g. event vs. method call)